 Susquehannock State Forests -- DMAP Units 2101 and 2102

-These DMAP Units are part of a large-scale research this study to better understand the role of deer in forest regeneration and how deer and forest management activities affect deer hunting.
+These DMAP Units are part of a large-scale research study to better understand the role of deer in forest regeneration and how deer and forest management activities affect deer hunting.
 A critical part of this study is to understand:

 After the hunting season, deer hunters will be mailed a survey to share their hunting success and experiences.
 Individual surveys will remain confidential.